Go to the Next Level with 5-Part Differential Hematology Analyzers

 What is Monocyte Distribution Width (MDW) and What Role Does It Play in the Early Detection of Sepsis?

 A large unmet clinical need for the early detection of sepsis exists.
-MDW is a novel FDA-cleared biomarker intended to meet this need.
+MDW is a novel, regulatory-cleared biomarker intended to meet this need.